-Our writing will be linked to the topic and to our class story, ‘War Horse’ by Michael Morpurgo which will enable the children to develop story writing, poetry, recounts in the form of newspaper reports in a meaningful way.
+Our writing will be linked to the topic and to our class story, ‘The Abominables’ by Eva Ibbotson and the book ‘Everest’ by Alexandra Stewart.
+We will also look at some of Wainwright’s Guides.
+The children will have the opportunity to develop story writing, persuasive writing, explanations, diary entries and newspaper reports in a meaningful way.

-In Science, we will be learning about earth in space.
-The children will develop their knowledge and understanding as well as their skills in working scientifically and will be encouraged to develop.
-In RE we will be doing a unit of work based around the question: ‘What do Christians believe about the Prince of Peace’.
-The children will continue to be involved in preparing for collective worship.
+In Science, we will be completing the topic on ‘Light’ and will then focus on ‘Properties of Materials’ and ‘Changing State’ (Solids, liquids and gases).
+The children will be working scientifically to develop their knowledge and understanding in these areas.
+In RE we will be doing a unit of work based around the question: ‘What does it mean to be a Muslim in British Society today?’
+Following that we will do a topic linked to Easter and the Resurrection.
+The children will continue to be involved in preparing for collective worship and class prayer.

 We will continue to follow the ‘No Nonsense Spelling’ programme which is linked to National curriculum requirements and provides a structured programme to develop children’s strategies for learning to spell.
 The children will have weekly spelling linked to the area of study for the week or to their personal spelling lists which will be given out on Tuesdays; they will have a spelling test on Mondays.

-We know the children will embrace the challenges of being in Year 5 and 6.
+I know the children will enjoy the term ahead and will continue to do their best, building on the great work they did in the autumn term.
 Many thanks for your continued support.
-Please contact us if there are any problems or worries that your child may have.
+Please contact me if there are any problems or worries that your child may have.